rikkimax/twp-d/manuscript/content/gettingstarted/helloworld.md

 T>    Each entry will be seperated by a colon (:).
 T> 3.
 To add a directory specifically dmd/bin to the ``PATH`` variable is dependent upon your OS.
 So it won't be gone into here.

-In a command line shell (on Windows the cmd prompt).
-Assuming it is, now it is time to actually make the file.
-In a directory that is easily accesible from the command prompt and a text editor create:
+Once your command line shell can use dmd, create a directory that you can access resonably easily.
+Using a text editor under this directory create the given code:

 {title="helloworld.d",lang=D}
 ```